aptise/peter_sslers/README.md

 some tools are provided, see below, to automatically import existing certificates and chains

 # Implementation Details

-The webserver exposes the following routes/directors:
+The webserver exposes the following routes/directories:

 * `/.well-known/acme-challenge` - directory
 * `/.well-known/whoami` - URL prints host
 * `/.well-known/admin` - admin tool THIS EXPLORES PRIVATE KEYS ON PURPOSE

+# Just a friendly reminder:

 THE ADMIN TOOL SHOULD NOT BE PUBLICLY ACCESSIBLE.
 YOU SHOULD ONLY RUN IT ON YOUR PRIVATE NETWORK